sakshamrai101/sakshamrai101/README.md

 <h1 align="center">Hi 👋, I'm Saksham Rai</h1>
-<h3 align="center">As a 4th-year Math-Cs student at UC San Diego with minors in Innovation and Entrepreneurship, and Cognitive Science, I've gained extensive experience in Web and App Development, and Data Science.
-This journey includes internships, hackathons, side projects, and leading an EdTech startup.
-I'm excited to share some of my notable projects:</h3>
+<h3 align="center">I am a 4th-year Math-Cs student at UC San Diego with a double minor in Innovation and Entrepreneurship and Cognitive Science.
+Having worked on multiple internships, hackathons, side projects, and running my EdTech startup, my software engineerring journey has granted me invaluable industry-standard experience and a childlike curioisty specifially in finding creative data-oreinted solutions to business/academic problems in the form of scalable websites/web-applications.
+Currently looking for NEW GRAD 2024 opportunities. </h3>

-<b>Notable Projects:</b>
+<b>Some Notable Projects:</b>
 <ul>
   <li>
     <b>Official Website of Harm Reduction Coalition of San Diego:</b> <a href="https://sdnaloxone.org/">https://sdnaloxone.org/</a>